 Social media marketing

 People spend incredible amounts of time on social media, making it a lead source unlike any other.
 However, the constant influx of new social media content creates an incredible turnover rate.
 Because of this, continually posting new social content is crucial if you hope to generate leads.
 Also, keep in mind that while likes and shares are fantastic, your primary goal if you’re looking for leads should be sending people to your website.
 Consider investing in some Facebook website ads to drive traffic to your website’s lead capture forms.
+If you’re not sure what to write about on your social channels, download the free eBook 300 Content Ideas for Your Blog and Social Channels.

 Homeowners whose property didn’t sell the first time can be disgruntled, especially after they start getting the inevitable calls from agents cueing up for their chance to sell the home.
 Instead of approaching these prospects with all the reasons they should hire you, start by explaining why their home didn’t sell the first time around.
 Once you’ve covered what went wrong (proving your value), share how your marketing plan is set up to overcome the problem and result in a timely home sale.